johnpapa/vscode-pwa/README.md

 // Event listeners
-pwa-event-push                    // create a event listener for push pwa-event-sync                    // create a event listener for push pwa-event-notificationclick       // create a event listener for push pwa-event-pushsubscriptionchange  // create a event listener for push
+pwa-event-push                    // create a event listener for push pwa-event-sync                    // create a event listener for sync pwa-event-notificationclick       // create a event listener for notificationclick pwa-event-pushsubscriptionchange  // create a event listener for pushsubscriptionchange pwa-event-load                    // create a event listener for load pwa-event-activate                // create a event listener for activate pwa-event-install                 // create a event listener for install pwa-event-fetch                   // create a event listener for fetch
 ```

 ### HTML Snippets